gruntwork-io/terraform-hiera-like-example/README.md

 # Deploying ECS services dynamically from Hiera-like YAML definitions with Terraform/Terragrunt

+**THIS IS PURELY EXAMPLE CODE.
+IT IS NOT THOROUGHLY TESTED, WILL NOT BE SUPPORTED, AND IS NOT MEANT FOR PRODUCTION USE.**

 This repo shows an example of how to use Terraform/Terragrunt to deploy services to ECS based on definitions in `yaml` files that loosely resemble the approach used with Hiera.

 The basic idea is: